 Class 9 English Chapter Kathmandu – A Short Summary

-Author Vikram Seth had been hitchhiking from China with a motive of visiting India.
+Author Vikram Seth had been hitchhiking from China with the motive of visiting India.
 In his route, he crossed the neighbouring lands of Nepal as well as Tibet.
 The Kathmandu Class 9 chapter has been written in the form of a travelogue bringing out the author’s experience in Kathmandu, Nepal’s capital.
 It further goes on to describe the author’s insight into his feelings associated with his Kathmandu trip.
 During this Kathmandu trip, the author visited important locations like the famous temples of Boudhanath Stupa and the Pashupatinath Temple.
 A certain difference in the temples and the surrounding ambiance has been vividly described by Vikram Seth in the Kathmandu chapter Class 9.
 The author’s beautiful imagery described in the summary of Kathmandu takes the readers miles away to the Himalayan city.
 Kathmandu

 Kathmandu Class 9 – A Long Summary